-But that’s exactly what is happening to web designer Lorie Smith, owner of 303 Creative near Denver, Colorado.
+But that’s exactly what is happening to graphic artist Lorie Smith, owner of 303 Creative near Denver, Colorado.
 Her state passed a law that requires her to create messages that violate her core beliefs—beliefs inspired by her faith that animate her very creativity.

-And a lower federal court upheld that compulsion, putting the freedoms of all Americans in jeopardy.
+And a lower federal court upheld that compulsion, jeopardizing the freedoms of all Americans.

 That’s why Lorie and Alliance Defending Freedom took her case to the U.S. Supreme Court.DONATE